spring-projects/spring-net/readme.txt

 * "examples" contains sample applications.
 * "build-support" contains additonal applications need to build using NAnt as some convenience VS.NET solution files.
+* "dev-supprt" contains 'developer support' tools and code, such as solution templates for VS.NET

 debug build is done using /DEBUG:full and release build using /DEBUG:pdbonly flags.